 - SMS texting: With the use of Wise Text, you can include SMS texting in your stable of communication options without ever having to leave the CRM.

 Where Does Wise Agent Fall Short?

 We know looks aren’t that important.
 But, honestly, it’s time for a face lift, Wise Agent.
-This complaint is more than skin-deep too.
-The old-school interface is actually a little distracting sometimes because there’s so much happening on the screen at once (e.g., contacts, calendars, and email)
+This complaint is more than skin deep too.
+The old-school interface is actually a little distracting sometimes because there’s so much happening on the screen at once (contacts, calendars, email, and so on).

-Our Favorite Wise Agent Unique Feature: Extensive Customer Support
+Our Favorite Wise Agent Feature: Extensive Customer Support